 The estimates of the effects of this proposal on economic activity and revenues were produced using an average of those effects generated by the OLG, MEG, and DSGE models, each with equal weights.
 This weighting scheme was chosen because no model has a clear advantage over the other in terms of modeling the provisions included in the bill.
-None of the models currently in use by the Joint Committee staff distinguish between production of, and investment in, "clean" or "conventional" energy or vehicles.
-This implies that an increase in the after-tax rate of return to "clean" investments is treated like an increase in the after-tax rate of return to investment more generally.
-Similarly, no distinction is made in any of the macroeconomic models between research and experimental expenditures and other capital expenditures.

 The estimated macroeconomic effects of the bill on GDP are so small relative to the size of the economy and the degree of uncertainty associated with the estimate as to be insignificant within the context of a model of the aggregate economy.
-While the temporary business provisions in subtitle one decrease the cost of capital and encourage investment in the first three years after enactment, some of this increased investment reflects a forward timing shift of planned investment rather than additional investment that would only occur upon enactment of the bill.
-In addition, the retroactive period of these provisions only has an inframarginal effect on business activity.
-After these provisions sunset at the end of calendar year 2025, the after-tax rate of return to investment begins to decrease due to the repeal of the clean energy investment and production credits in subtitle three.
-The Joint Committee staff estimates that while the bill would increase the aggregate stock of capital relative to the baseline forecast over the first half of the budget window by approximately 0.1 percent, the stock of capital is estimated to decrease relative to baseline by approximately 0.1 percent in the second half of the budget window, for a negligible effect on average over the budget window.
+While the temporary business provisions in the second subtitle decrease the cost of capital and encourage investment in the first three years after enactment, some of this increased investment reflects a forward timing shift of planned investment rather than additional investment that would only occur upon enactment of the bill.
+In addition, the retroactive component of these provisions only has an inframarginal effect on business activity.
+After these provisions sunset at the end of calendar year 2025, the after-tax rate of return to investment returns to its present-law value.
+The Joint Committee staff estimates that while the bill would increase the aggregate stock of capital relative to the baseline forecast over the first half of the budget window, the size of the effect is too small to be significant over that period as well as on average over the budget window.

-While the increase in productive capital increases labor demand over the first half of the budget window under the bill, the increase in after-tax household income has a small, offsetting income effect that reduces labor supply.
-Therefore, the Joint Committee staff estimates that the increase in aggregate effective labor supply8 relative to the baseline forecast is too small to be significant.
+While the increase in productive capital increases labor demand over the first half of the budget window under the bill, and the proposed expansion of the child tax credit on net increases labor supply, the increase in after-tax household income has a small, offsetting income effect that reduces labor supply.
+Therefore, the Joint Committee staff estimates that the increase in aggregate effective labor supply 8 relative to the baseline forecast is too small to be significant.
 Similarly, while household income is estimated to increase slightly and temporarily because of an increase in after-tax wages and returns on investment during the first half of the budget window, the Joint Committee staff estimates no significant effect on consumption in any part of the budget window.